ystarling/Readme/README.md

     - Why we have to hire you?
       My educational background and professional experience align closely with the requirements of this role.
+      I want to work for this company because I believe I can make a positive contribution to its success.
+I have the skills and experience necessary to help the company reach its goals, and I am passionate about the company’s mission and values.
+Additionally, I am excited by the potential for growth and development opportunities that this role offers.
     - e
     - e
     - e